E2010/android-parse-module-titanium-3-5/README.md

   // unsubscribe from all channels and no need to get channel list first.

 <b>public void registerForMultiplePushChannel()</b>
-// register to multiple channels in one call. (old channels will be overite).
+// register to multiple channels in one call. (old channels will be overidden).